bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 Even though I know it's not normally considered a good practice, I still like to use comment boxes from time to time.
-These are especially handy in bash files to write comments about the script at the top.
+These are especially handy in bash scripts to write comments about the script at the top.

 The reason they are generally considered a bad practice is that they are difficult to change and thus encourage stale documentation.
 I still